ChilliCream/hotchocolate-docs/docs/stitching.md

 ## Stitching Builder

-The stitching builder is the main API to configure a stiched GraphQL schema.
-In order to have a simple automerge we have just to provide all the necessary schema names and the stitching layer will fetch the remote schemas via introspection on the first call to the stitched schema.
+The stitching builder is the main API to configure a stitched GraphQL schema (GraphQL gateway).
+In order to have a simple auto-merge we have just to provide all the necessary schema names and the stitching layer will fetch the remote schemas via introspection on the first call to the stitched schema.

 ```csharp
 services.AddStitchedSchema(builder => builder